 - After the car, which the appliances believed to be the return of their beloved Master, drives by the cottage, a crushed Blanky shuffles upstairs and caresses his photo before bursting into tears.
-The ensuing fight between him and Kirby over the photo has some passing dialogue indicating that this has been going on for quite some time.
+The ensuing fight between him and Kirby over the photo has some passing dialogue indicating that this isn't the first time it's happened.

 - The appliances (sans Kirby) moping when they learn when their cottage is being sold.
 Minus the slight comedic relief with Radio playing Taps followed by Toaster giving him an icy glare, it's hard not to feel bad for Blanky and even Lampy when they start crying in despair.

 - Blanky takes the possibility that the appliances might never again see their Master, Rob, the hardest of any of his companions.Blanky: I don't want a new master!
 I want our Master!

 - A Narcissus falls in love with its reflection in the Toaster, but he quickly rejects the flower, and then sees the Narcissus wilt and die from his rejection.

 - Right when Toaster realizes the flower is wilting, the music gets very intense for a moment.

 - The flower is Blanky's exact shade of yellow, which symbolizes that Toaster was so regretful of what happened to it that he decided to be nicer to Blanky afterward.

 - Lampy's highly convincing Disney Death by lightning.
 The camera lingers on his smoking, very dead-looking body for several moments until a fade to black occurs.